ytthuan/LeoSQLServerRServices/CampaignManagement/SQLR/readme.md

 ####step2(a)\_preprocessing\_market\_touchdown.sql

 This script treats the Comm\_Latency variable for outliers.
-Any value less than zero is replaced with difference between mean and standard deviation of the respective attribute.
-Similarly, any value greater than the sum of mean and two standard deviations is replaced with the sum of mean and two standard deviations of Comm\_Latency
+The lower extremes are replaced with the difference of Mean and Standard Deviation.
+The higher extremes are replaced with the sum of Mean and two Standard Deviations

 - **Input database object: Market\_Touchdown**
 - **Output database object: Market\_Touchdown**